-This dinner is a breeze to put together and no buns required.
-I adapted this recipe from one I found on Betty Crocker.
-I thought a pot pie version of a sloppy joe sounded like a nice twist on a classic go to meal.
-I also usually always have all the items in this recipe on hand.
+This sloppy joe pot pie is a breeze to put together for dinner and no buns are required.
+I adapted this recipe from one that I found over on Betty Crocker.
+I thought a pot pie version of a sloppy joe sounded like a nice twist on a classic go to family meal.
+I also usually always have all the items needed in this recipe on hand.

 - 1 lb ground beef (I think ground turkey or chicken would also work well)

 - 1 (15 1/2 oz.) can of sloppy joe sauce (like Manwich)

 - 1 1/4 cup shredded cheddar cheese, divided

 - 1 cup baking mix (like Bisquick)

 - Preheat your oven to 400 degrees.
 In an 10-inch oven proof skillet (mine is more like 12-inch), brown the beef and onion together until beef is no longer pink and onion is tender; drain.